-- 1.1.3 This procedure is applicable with the understanding that all electrical power and pneumatic pressure has been removed from the actuator. - 1.1.4 Remove all piping and mounted accessories that will interfere with the module(s) that are to be worked on. - 1.1.5 This procedure should only be implemented by a technically competent technician who should take care to observe good workmanship practices. - 1.1.6 Numbers in parentheses, () indicate the bubble number (reference number) used on the Bettis assembly drawing and Actuator Parts List. - 1.1.7 When removing seals from seal grooves, use a commercial seal removing tool or a small screwdriver with sharp corners rounded off. - 1.1.8 Use a non-hardening thread sealant on all pipe threads.
+- 1.1.3 This procedure is applicable with the understanding that all electrical power and pneumatic pressure has been removed from the actuator. - 1.1.4 Remove all piping and mounted accessories that will interfere with the module(s) that are to be worked on. - 1.1.5 This procedure should only be implemented by a technically competent technician who should take care to observe good workmanship practices. - 1.1.6 Numbers in parentheses, () indicate the bubble number (reference number) used on the Bettis Assembly Drawing and Actuator Parts List. - 1.1.7 This procedure is written using the serial number tag side of the housing (1-10) as a reference and this side will be considered the front side of the actuator.
+The position indicator (1-50) area of housing (1-10) will be the top of the actuator. - 1.1.8 When removing seals from seal grooves, use a commercial seal removing tool or a small screwdriver with sharp corners rounded off. - 1.1.9 Use a non-hardening thread sealant on all pipe threads.